-Ossur’s Power Knee is the only bionic knee that augments the user’s residual limb with electric power.
+Ossur’s Power Knee is the only bionic knee that attempts to replace lose muscle power with electric power.
 This reduces the user’s energy expenditure while also assisting in tasks like standing and ascending stairs.
 It also helps ensure greater ground clearance during the Swing Phase.